Winter Session made Mandatory for Future Freshmen

-Starting winter of 2019, Virginia Wesleyan University will require all freshman to attend Winter Session.
+Starting winter of 2019, Virginia Wesleyan University will require all freshmen to attend Winter Session.
 To many, this may come as a surprise as attendance has always been up to students.
 Provost Timothy O’Rourke, who has been spearheading this project, said that this will bring a positive change to the community.

 Director of Winter and Summer Sessions Deirdre Gonsalves-Jackson explained that courses may be structured differently from the past.
 “Our approach this Winter Session moving forward is to just sort of do a combination.
 We plan to offer maybe two, maybe three courses that are more of a larger seminar type of course with 45 or so students,” she said.